gcirne/mongoid_identity_map/README.md

 [Identity Map pattern](http://martinfowler.com/eaaCatalog/identityMap.html)

-## Installation
+## Installing

 In Gemfile:

     gem "mongoid_identity_map"

-## Configuration
+## Using

+Identity map is applied automatically to all queries that return a single model.

+## Clearing the identity map
-Add rack middleware `MongoidIdentityMap::ClearMiddleware` for clearing identity map after each request.

-When using this gem in a Rails app this is done automatically.
+A rack middleware - `MongoidIdentityMap::ClearMiddleware` - is provided for clearing the identity map after each request.
+In a Rails app, this middleware is automatically added to the list of middlewares.

+You can also clear the identity map by calling `MongoidIdentityMap::IdentityMap.clear`.

-## Current Limitations
+## Current limitations

 Currently, it's an all or nothing deal.
 It is not possible to turn the identiy map on or off on a class (Mongoid::Document) basis.

-Identity map is applied only on Mongoid's Collection find_one method.
-The find method doesn't have the identity map applied.
+Identity map is applied only on queries that return a single model.
+Queries that return a cursor are not affected.